MarcDerhammer/DiscordAIBot/README.md

 - `DISCORD_TOKEN`: Your Discord Bot token, required for the bot to function within your server.
 - `LANGUAGE_MODEL`: The OpenAI language model you wish to use, such as `gpt-3.5-turbo`.
 - `ERROR_RESPONSE`: The message the bot will send when there's an error in processing the user's input.
 - `SYSTEM_MESSAGE`: The initial prompt to use with the bot, sent as a "system" message.
+Example: "You are the Master Chief from Halo.
+Stay in character as much as possible"
 - `MODERATION_VIOLATION_RESPONSE`: The message the bot will send when a user's input violates OpenAI's moderation policy.

 ### Optional